tony-waters/tony-waters.github.io/_posts/2026-05-28-Terraform-an-application.md

 header-img: "img/spring5.jpg"
 ---

+---

+> This is the third of three posts exploring creating, testing, deploying, and observing a non-trivial REST application created using Spring:
+> - [Part 1](https://tony-waters.github.io/2026/03/03/demo-spring-rest-app.html): build a modern Spring REST application utilising domain-driven and CQRS architecture and sensible unit tests
+> - [Part 2](https://tony-waters.github.io/2026/04/06/setup-kind-cluster-v2.html): deploy the application to a local Kubernetes cluster using KIND, Helm, and the new GatewayAPI for HTTP access
+> - [Part 3](https://tony-waters.github.io/2026/05/28/Terraform-an-application.html): experiment with using Terraform to create the local development environment and add Prometheus and Grafana observation

+---
+---

 [Last post](https://tony-waters.github.io/2026/04/06/setup-kind-cluster-v2.html) I deployed a [demo spring boot application](https://github.com/tony-waters/spring-boot-app) into a Kubernetes [`kind`](https://kind.sigs.k8s.io/) cluster, using Bash scripts to orchestrate the various technologies involved.
 While it worked, using shell scripts to automate creating and destroying the cluster, infrastructure, and application felt hacky - I wished for a more structured way of orchestrating things.

 > If only there was something that could allow me to define and provision local infrastructure using declarative configuration files?